 by Gene Wolfe

-Excellent, mysterious, dense.
+I honestly can’t believe I was never introduced to Wolfe earlier—I think if I’d read this as a teen I’d be completely obsessed.
 I can see why the endless discussion about this book has continued online basically since it was released.
-Fantasy or sci-fi, depending on how much you’re paying attention.

 Why Read the Classics